 Hospedaje El Viajero

-Hospedaje El Viajero offers fantastic value for money.
-Here you’ll be able to stay in a colorful home that’s overflowing with greenery and tropical plants.
 The rustic rooms here are simple affairs, but they’re comfortable and provide a homely base that’s equipped with everything you’ll need for your stay at Lake Atitlan.
 Some rooms even come with a terrace or balcony for extra relaxation.

-There may not be much in the way of amenities here, but simply sitting on the terrace soaking up the ambience (and those lake views) is enough.
+There may not be much in the way of amenities here, but simply sitting on the terrace soaking up the ambiance (and those lake views) is enough.
 And if you’re not charmed by the hotel, maybe the resident parrot will steal your heart!

 Staying here means choosing one of the variety of rooms, many of which are spacious and boast captivating lake views.
-They feature tiled or wooden flooring, traditional furnishings and warm color palettes.
+They feature tiled or wooden flooring, traditional furnishings, and warm color palettes.

-Days here begin with a complimentary breakfast served up in the large dining area overlooking the lake.
+Days here begin with a complimentary breakfast served in the large dining area overlooking the lake.
 Then there’s the option to explore the nearby area, either by hiking around the lake or taking a boat trip to explore further afield.

 Best Hostels in Lake Atitlan